 D) NUMBER OF MEETINGS OF THE BOARD OF DIRECTORS

-(e) that the directors in the case of a listed company had laid down internalfinancial controls to be followed by the company and that such internal financialcontrols are adequate and wereoperating effectively.
+(e) that the directors had laid down and implemented internal financial controls to befollowed by the company and that such internal financialcontrols are adequate and wereoperating effectively.

 (f) That the directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

-Notes to accounts referred to in the Auditors Report are self-explanatory andthere fore do not call for any further explanation.
-However the following has not beenrecognized as explained below: a.
+Notes to accounts referred to in the Auditors Report are self-explanatory andtherefore do not require call for any further explanation.
+However the following has notbeen not been recognized as explained below: a.
 Rs.
 258213 thousand againstfluctuationofforeign currency loan has not been recognized as the Company has filed LettersPatent Appellate

 MANAGEMENT DISCUSSION ANALYSIS REPORT